Assessing continuous common-shock risk through matrix distributions: Statistical Inference and Numerical Examples

 We therefore employ direct numerical maximization of the loglikelihood function using gradient-based methods.
 Specifically, we use the L-BFGS optimization routine as implemented in R throughout the \texttt{optim()} function.
 To enhance performance on large datasets, we parallelize the likelihood evaluation using the \texttt{parallel} R package.
 Finally, to reduce the number of parameters and improve numerical stability, we adopt an equivalent representation of the model in which only the first margin is scaled:

 with $\beta >0$.
 This is equivalent to the original $\mbox{CSPH}$ specification since the class of $\mbox{PH}$ distributions is closed under positive scalar multiplication, which corresponds to an inverse scaling of the associated subintensity matrices.
-This reparameterization reduces the parameter space without sacrificing model flexibility.
+This reparameterization reduces the parameter space without sacrificing model flexibility. { The R code used for all numerical examples presented in this paper is publicly available in the Zenodo repository \url{https://doi.org/10.5281/zenodo.17624706}. }